shopware/docs/resources/guidelines/documentation/writing.md

 ```

 After your draft has been reviewed a final time, it will be published once you notify one of the administrators.

-### Formatting

-The documentation uses Gitbook-flavoured markdown, which adds some additional UI components like tabs, hints or content embeds to name a few.

-Please make sure to follow common Markdown syntax and refer to the [Gitbook documentation](https://docs.gitbook.com/editing-content/markdown) for details.

-{% hint style="info" %}

-You can find more examples [in this space](https://gitbook.gitbook.io/git-sync/).

-{% endhint %}

-When you are creating new content, also add your documentation entry to the `SUMMARY.md` file located at the root of the repository.